 You can use CurlsBot to look for curly girl method approved products.
 I also have a post affordable and clean curly girl method approved products and another on my favorite curly girl approved products for fine curly hair.

 Some people place great importance on curl types to choose products.
-I honestly think porosity and density are more important, but I’ll go over them all here.
+I honestly think porosity and density are more important, but I'll go over all the curl types here.

 Type 2 Wavy Hair